Agostinho Neto: Death

 Agostinho Neto died on Monday, 10 September 1979 in Moscow after travelling to the Soviet Union to undergo surgery for cancer and hepatitis.
 He was a week shy of his 57th birthday at the time of his death.
 Neto had a long battle with pancreatic cancer, as well as chronic hepatitis that ultimately took his life.
 Neto had been to the Soviet Union multiple times for treatment because of the high level of medical professionals there.
 Few people knew about his failing health because he and his colleagues thought it was better to hide this information, as to not show weakness.

 Legacy

 The Soviet Union awarded Neto the Lenin Peace Prize for 1975–76.

 The public university of Luanda, the Agostinho Neto University, is named after him.
-A poem by Chinua Achebe entitled Agostinho Neto was written in his honor.
+A poem by Chinua Achebe entitled "Agostinho Neto" was written in his honour.
 An airport in Santo Antão, Cape Verde, is named after him, due to the beloved work he performed there as a doctor.
 For the same reason, the main hospital of Cape Verde in the capital Praia is named "Hospital Agostinho Neto" (HAN).
 There is also a morna dedicated to him.
 A street in New Belgrade in Serbia is named after him, the Dr Agostina Neta street.

 A street in Ghana (Agostinho Neto Road), which can be found in Airport City in the capital, is named after him.

-In 1973, during one of his few unofficial visits to Bulgaria, Neto met a woman with whom he had a daughter, Mihaela Radkova Marinova, who was raised in orphanages in Bulgaria.
-Neto's family has not recognised the child.
-A DNA test performed in 2013 concluded with 95% confidence that she is Neto's daughter.